 For more information, see Cloud security functions.

-As organizations adopt the cloud, they quickly find that static security processes cannot keep up with the pace of change in cloud platforms, the threat environment, and the evolution of security technologies.
-Security must shift to a continuously evolving approach to match pace with this change that will transform organizational culture and daily processes throughout the organization.
+When organizations adopt the cloud, they quickly find that static security processes can't keep up with the pace of change in cloud platforms, the threat environment, and the evolution of security technologies.
+Security must shift to a continuously evolving approach to match pace with this change.
+It transforms organizational culture and daily processes throughout the organization.

-To guide this transformation, this methodology provides guidance on the integration of security with business processes (top row) and security technical disciplines (bottom row).
-These collectively enable meaningful and sustainable progress on your security journey to reduce organizational risk.
-Few organizations can master all of these at once, but all organizations should steadily mature each process and discipline.
+This methodology guides the integration of security with business processes and security technical disciplines.
+These processes and disciplines enable meaningful and sustainable progress on your security journey to reduce organizational risk.
+Few organizations can perfect all of these practices at once, but all organizations should steadily mature each process and discipline.

-Security organizations are experiencing two types of major transformations at the same time
+Security organizations experience two types of major transformations at the same time.

-- Security as business risk: Security has been propelled into the realm of business risk management from a purely technical quality-oriented discipline.
-This is driven by dual forces of:
+- Security as a business risk: Security has been propelled into the realm of business risk management from a purely technical quality-oriented discipline.
+The dual forces that drive security are:

-- Digital transformation: Increases in digital footprint are continuously increasing the potential attack surface of the organization
+- Digital transformation: Digital footprint increases continuously increase the potential attack surface of the organization.

 - Threat landscape: Increases in attack volume and sophistication that are fueled by an industrialized attack economy with specialized skills and continual commoditization of attack tools and techniques.